littleredcomputer/dancinglinks/README.md

 ```
 A dot character is used for cells that are unused after the packing is achieved; thus in this case we
 can see that every cell in the grid participates in the puzzle.

+### Secondary Items and Colored Options

+Secondary items (which must occur *at most* once in any solution, instead of *exactly once* are
+supported.
+In the item line (i.e., the first line), you can have a lone semicolon which will
+divide the primary from the secondary items (there should be whitespace on either side of the
+semicolon), like: `a b c ; x y`.

+An item within an option my be given a color using a colon suffix, like `b c x:Red`.
+The XCC
+algorithem implemented here will ensure that all options chosen for a solution will agree on
+the "color" the secondary items included.